sileneer/Hydrogen-Browser/README.md

 ### v0.2.0_alpha
 Release time:
 1. New: Settings
-2. Optimise: Refactor the webview
+2. Optimise: Refactor the WebView
 3. Fix: User will exit the browser when keeping going back from the first page
 4. Known issue: When loading some website, like baidu baijiahao, the site cannot be successfully loaded